-Response times have not been recorded and analyzed in previous studies that involved cognitive load manipulation (e.g., Benjamin et al., 2013; Deck and Jahedi, 2015) but have been given prompt attention in more recent studies (Gerhardt et al., 2016).
-Response times are particularly useful if one adopts the dual-system approach view in decision making whereby there are two distinct kinds of reasoning widely known as 'System 1' and 'System 2' (Stanovich and West, 2001).
-The two systems differ in terms of working memory capacity, consciousness in reasoning, automaticity, speed etc (Kahneman, 2011).
-Therefore, response times could serve as an indicator of which system is dominating as well as an as an indicator of the difficulty of a task (Gerhardt et al., 2016).
+Although interest around response times (RT) and their relevance for economic analysis has been increasing lately (see for example discussions in Clithero, 2018; Spiliopoulos and Ortmann, 2018), response times have not been recorded and analyzed in previous studies that involved cognitive load manipulations (e.g., Benjamin et al., 2013; Deck and Jahedi, 2015).
+However, RT have been given prompt attention in more recent studies (Gerhardt et al., 2016).

+Response times are particularly useful if one adopts the dual-system approach view in decision making (Stanovich and West, 2001).
+Since the two systems differ in terms of working memory capacity, consciousness in reasoning, automaticity, speed etc., response times could serve as an indicator of which system is dominating as well as an indicator of the difficulty of a task (Gerhardt et al., 2016).

-By this account, our cognitive load manipulation (memorizing a number) is expected to load the reasoning system ('System 2').
-Hence, any decision that the subjects perform when under cognitive load should be the outcome of 'System 1' which is the impulsive and intuitive system.
+Given that the cognitive load manipulation (memorizing a number) is expected to load the reasoning system ('System 2'), any decision that the subjects perform when under cognitive load should be the outcome of 'System 1'.
 If subjects really need to use 'System 2' to make a reasoning type decision, then they would need to really try hard to engage this system, which would be reflected in their response time.

-There are of course counter arguments that could be considered.
-For one, it is possible that response times could only be a remote proxy of what subjects would actually think when making decisions.
+That said, we should be cautious when interpreting results from RT data in our paper because the treatment used in our study (having to type a long vs a short number) is naturally related to decision times.
+Furthermore, it is possible that response times could only be a remote proxy of what subjects would actually think when making decisions.
 For example, subjects may take longer time to decide because they could be worried that making faster decisions would induce them to forget the number they were supposed to memorize.
 Similarly, taking more time to recall and report a number may pose little harm in terms of forgetting the number from not rushing and avoiding mistakes.
-All in all, while decision times may contribute in supporting intuitive explanations of results, they should always be taken with a grain of salt.
+All in all, while decision times may contribute in supporting intuitive explanations of the results, they should always be taken with a grain of salt.

-&lt;sup>5Subjects would see a counter counting down from 10 seconds but the counter took an extra second before countdown initiation so that actual count down time was 11 seconds.
+&lt;sup>7Subjects would see a counter counting down from 10 seconds but the counter took an extra second before countdown initiation so that actual count down time was 11 seconds.